acestronautical/dotfiles/README.md

 this repo must be cloned to ~ for stow to function as shown in the above example. if you wish to clone elsewhere use ```stow --target=~ <configuration>``` from within the cloned ``dotfiles`` directory.

-If a file already exists (such as ```.bashrc```) then stow will fail with a conflict warning.
+If a file already exists (such as ```.bash_aliases```) then stow will fail with a conflict warning.
 This is the desired behavior so that existing configuration is not lost.
-If you wish to overwrite an existing configuration you must manually delete the existing files (or rename them as eg ```.bashrc.bak```) and rerun stow.
+If you wish to overwrite an existing configuration you must manually delete the existing files (or rename them as eg ```.bash_aliases.bak```) and rerun stow.

 ## Configurations